 Crypto-finance not only reproduced old methods of market abuse (e.g. simple fraud, “pump and dump” schemes), but also created opportunities for novel kinds of potentially abusive behavior.
 We investigate which behaviors (e.g. types of “MEV extraction”) should be considered as abusive and how the regulators should respond.

-“Infrastructural” participants of blockchain networks (e.g. miners, validators, and node operators) constitute the base layer of public blockchains.
-Our focus is on the question what kind of legal liability (e.g. under sanctions law) is and should be attached to different base layer operators?
+“Infrastructural” participants of blockchain networks (e.g., miners, validators, and node operators) have varying degrees of freedom in performing their functions.
+They make choices for which they could be legally liable.
+Our focus is on the question what kind of legal liability is and should be attached to such network participants?

 It is often argued that at least some transparency-oriented regulatory tools used in “traditional finance” are not needed in DeFi, because DeFi is by design much more transparent, especially on Ethereum.
 This is likely true to some extent, but not enough attention has been devoted so far to investigating both the promise and the limitations of this approach.